dida-do/eurocropsml/docs/dataset.md

 The {gitref}`default<eurocropsml/configs/acquisition/config.yaml>` configuration collects data for Portugal.

 :::{note}
-If you want to get the data for another country, please first create a new {gitref}`configuration file<eurocropsml/configs/acquisition/cfg/>`.
+If you want to get the data for another country, please first create a new acquisition configuration similar to one of the provided example configurations, e.g., the {gitref}`configuration file for Estonia<eurocropsml/configs/acquisition/cfg/estonia.yaml>`.
 You can then simply replace the default configuration with the one you created.

 For example:
 ```console